 OTHER KEY FAUNA: The forest area surrounding the site harbours Leopard Panthera pardus, Hyena Hyaena hyaena, Golden Jackal Canis aureus, Sloth Bear Melursus ursinus, Four-horned Antelope, Indian Pangolin Manis crassicaudata, Porcupine Hystrix indica and Langur Semnopithecus entellus.

-BirdLife International (2019) Important Bird Areas factsheet: Sei Dam reservoir and surrounding environs.
+BirdLife International (2023) Important Bird Area factsheet: Sei Dam reservoir and surrounding environs.
 Downloaded from http://datazone.birdlife.org/site/factsheet/sei-dam-reservoir-and-surrounding-environs-iba-india on 10/12/2023.